trucomanx-latex-packages/separator-rule/README.md

 ## Install package
 Put the separator-rule.sty file in any of these locations

-* Put the `separator-rule.sty` file in the same path of main tex file.
+* Put the `separator-rule.sty` file in the same path of main tex file, or.
 * Execute the commmand:

 	kpsewhich -var-value=TEXMFHOME